WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/forensics/itsfoldersallthewaydown/README.md

 ![vignere_decode](screenshots/screenshot4.png)

-Results are: 'GOTO084423TOGOTO', which appears to be the file path for the 8th folder, 44th folder and 23rd file.
+Results are: 'GOTO084423TOGOTO', which appears to be the file path to the 8th folder, 44th folder and 23rd file.
 At the destination is the file 'FindMe23.txt'

 ![findme23](screenshots/screenshot5.png)